- My LS

 One of the main problems with inspiration porn is that underlying issues, such as accessibility and inclusion, are not addressed.
 It fails to bring attention to the real problems disabled people face every day.

-It doesn’t mean we shouldn’t highlight successful disabled people, however, it may be more helpful for organisations to include ideas from actual disabled people when considering any media portrayal.
+It does not mean we should not highlight successful disabled people.
+However, it may be more helpful for organisations to include ideas from actual disabled people when considering any media portrayal.
 This will help in ensuring a meaningful and representative narrative is conveyed.

 Furthermore, if you tell a story of a disabled person’s perseverance and success over difficult barriers they may have overcome, you should address why they've faced those barriers.
-Consider suggesting what changes could be made to remove those barriers so that disabled people don’t face them again in future.
+Consider suggesting what changes could be made to remove those barriers so that disabled people do not face them again in future.

 It’s important and valuable to show what tools and support disabled people need to function every day and use this to begin to normalise disability.